 Exceptions and More Exceptions

 At a certain point, the rules become surprisingly specific.
-The National Restaurant Association notes that if an establishment has a Pandora (or Sirius XM) business account, and the music being played is only intended for background listening, then customers cannot dance to the music.
+The National Restaurant Association notes that if an establishment has a Pandora for Business or Sirius XM for business account, and the music being played is only intended for background listening, then customers cannot dance to the music.
 Following from this, the business cannot charge a cover fee for customers to enter the premises.
 If these conditions are satisfied, the provider of the music (Pandora or Sirius XM) will pay the royalty fees to the respective PRO.

 Another little-known fact about in-store music laws is the exception made for businesses that offer music only for their employees.
 In general, licensing obligations come into play if the business wants to play music for the benefit of the general public.
 If the music is communicated only to the employees (preferably in part of the premises that is clearly off limits to customers, such as an office), then an argument could be reasonably made that the music is not intended for customers, and PRO guidelines would not come into play.